Our most recent OFSTED report of March 2017 states

 • Pupils who have special educational needs and/or disabilities receive clear and focused teaching to support their learning.

 As part of our review process children are assessed formally on a termly basis.
+Staff constantly monitor Targets and will review and change if necessary before the termly review thus ensuring that targets remain relevant.
 Support is given in the form of readers, small groups and the assessment materials given.
 As a school we feel the need to ensure a nurturing environment through this process and children are well prepared.

 We officially report to parents through our online Tapestry and Earwig programmes.
 In addition to this we have three parent's evenings – September, March and a drop in visit in July enabling parents to come in and review their children’s work.
 During these parent's evenings a child's targets will be discussed.